wlangera/gcube-bcubed-hack/paper.md

 | sampling bias            | add sampling bias helper function            | detection process function  |
 | coordinate uncertainty   | add coordinate uncertainty helper function   | detection process function  |

-**2. High level tasks**: These tasks combine the low level functions into the main, high level functions `simulate_occurrences()` and `sample_observations()`.
+2. **High level tasks**: These tasks combine the low level functions into the main, high level functions `simulate_occurrences()` and `sample_observations()`.
 They were the final priority of the development process during the hackathon.

 |         Task         |                                 Description                                  |
 |----------------------|------------------------------------------------------------------------------|
 | simulate occurrences | combine supporting and helper functions in `simulate_occurrences()` function |
 | sample observations  | combine supporting and helper functions in `sample_observations()` function  |

-**3. Technical tasks**: These tasks encompass general code development and testing.
+3. **Technical tasks**: These tasks encompass general code development and testing.
 They were required throughout the development process of the hackathon.

 |        Task       |                 Description                    |
 |-------------------|------------------------------------------------|